-Shortly after the return of Thoren Smallwood's team, the expedition is attacked at the Fist of the First Men by the White Walkers.
-After an unsuccessful counterattack, due to being caught unaware and ill-prepared to fight an unfamiliar foe, Lord Commander Mormont rallies about fifty Brothers onto horseback to break out of the Fist in a tactical retreat.
-It is assumed that the Brothers who were unable to form up with Mormont's retreat were all slaughtered by the wights.
+Shortly after the return of Thoren Smallwood's team, the expedition is attacked at the Fist of the First Men by wights.
+After an unsuccessful counterattack, due to being caught unaware and ill-prepared to fight an unfamiliar foe, Lord Commander Mormont rallies about fifty brothers onto horseback to break out of the Fist in a tactical retreat.
+It is assumed that the brothers who were unable to form up with Mormont's retreat were all slaughtered by the wights.

-As the horses got more tired and the weather got worse, the Lord Commander organized the injured to be put on the horses and set the able men walking with torches to guard the flanks and rear.
-Luckily the Wights did not give an effective pursuit, only nibbling at the stragglers.
-It is during this march south that the Watch rediscovers the effect of Dragonglass on the Others; Samwell Tarly, Small Paul and Grenn are among the stragglers and in self defence, Samwell stabs an Other by mistake causing the entire creature to dissolve.
+As the horses become more tired and the weather worsens, the Lord Commander organizes the injured to be put on horseback and sets the able men walking with torches to guard the flanks and rear.
+Fortunately the wights do not give an effective pursuit, only nibbling at the stragglers.
+It is during this march south that the Watch rediscovers the effect of dragonglass on the Others; Samwell Tarly, Small Paul and Grenn are among the stragglers and in self defence, Samwell stabs an Other by mistake, causing the entire creature to dissolve.

 - Main article: Mutiny at Craster's Keep

-Forty four Brothers, twelve of them seriously injured, survived the Others attack and were able to reach Craster's Keep.
-However, morale was low, food was scarce and although Craster offers them some food but many of the disgruntled members of the group claim Craster is holding out on them, eventually drawing their weapons.
-Craster tried to fight them but was killed by Dirk.
+Forty-four brothers, twelve of them seriously injured, survive the wight and Other attacks and are able to reach Craster's Keep.
+However, morale is low and food is scarce.
+Although Craster offers them some food, many of the disgruntled members of the group claim Craster is holding out on them, and they eventually draw their weapons.
+Craster tries to fight them but is killed by Dirk.
 Lord Commander Jeor Mormont, who tries to intervene, is killed as well by Ollo Lophand, which leads to a brawl between the mutineers and the loyalists.
 About a dozen loyalists decide to retreat and manage to return to Castle Black; Samwell Tarly and Gilly also manage to escape.

-Nearly a third of the Night's Watch's strength, most of its command and experienced fighting force were lost.
-With less than thirty Brothers to return to the Wall after the disaster at the Fist of the First Men, the mission was considered a failure.
+Nearly a third of the Night's Watch's strength, including most of its command and experienced fighting force, are lost.
+With less than thirty brothers to return to the Wall after the disaster at the Fist of the First Men, the mission is considered a failure.
 With tens of thousands of wildlings still marching on the Wall, the depleted force must rely on ingenuity and new leadership to survive any further engagements with hostiles beyond the Wall.

 - Lord Commander Jeor Mormont.

-- Ser Mallador Locke, Head of the Baggage.
+- Ser Mallador Locke, commander of the baggage

-- Ser Ottyn Wythers, Head of the Rearguard.
+- Ser Ottyn Wythers, commander of the rearguard

-- Qhorin Halfhand, Head of the Brothers from Shadow Tower.
+- Qhorin Halfhand, commander of the Brothers from Shadow Tower

 - Squire Dalbridge